 like a lump of clay waiting to be molded by you.
 You can raise him to be your ideal companion.
 This, of course,

 presumes you know how to train a dog properly and have the time—and the desire—to do so.
-But because you’re reading this report and have subscribed to the Happy Mutt
+But because you’re

-Training System, we know you’re one of those rare humans who realize what’s involved and is willing to go
+reading this report, we know you’re one of those rare humans who realize what’s involved and is willing to go

 through it anyway—and that whatever dog you bring home is going to be one lucky, well-trained, well-adjusted